 Wolfson College boasts a wide range of clubs and societies - from arts to yoga and most things inbetween.

-Our community eats well at Wolfson, with meals in Hall and our Café.
+Our community eats well, with meals in Hall and our Café.
 Learn more about our meal times, guest night bookings, and other catering options.

 11 November 2019Sharmeen Obaid-Chinoy delivers Annual Sarfraz Pakistan Lecture